ivanomatteo/laravel-device-tracking/README.md

 Following events could be emitted:

-IvanoMatteo\LaravelDeviceTracking\Events\DeviceCreated
+* IvanoMatteo\LaravelDeviceTracking\Events\DeviceCreated
-    When a new device is detected and stored
+...When a new device is detected and stored

-IvanoMatteo\LaravelDeviceTracking\Events\DeviceUpdated
+* IvanoMatteo\LaravelDeviceTracking\Events\DeviceUpdated
-    When some information of a device is changed
+...When some information of a device is changed

-IvanoMatteo\LaravelDeviceTracking\Events\DeviceHijacked
+* IvanoMatteo\LaravelDeviceTracking\Events\DeviceHijacked
-    When critical device information are change basing on the logic of the configured IvanoMatteo\LaravelDeviceTracking\DeviceHijackingDetector
+...When critical device information are change basing on the logic of ...the configured IvanoMatteo\LaravelDeviceTracking\DeviceHijackingDetector ...after this event, the device will be updated, and the next time

-IvanoMatteo\LaravelDeviceTracking\Events\UserSeenFromNewDevice
+* IvanoMatteo\LaravelDeviceTracking\Events\UserSeenFromNewDevice
-    When an user is detected on a device for the first time
+...when an user is detected on a device for the first time DeviceHijacked ...will not be triggered, but the device will have the device_hijacked_at with ...the last DeviceHijacked event timestamp

-IvanoMatteo\LaravelDeviceTracking\Events\UserSeenFromUnverifiedDevice
+* IvanoMatteo\LaravelDeviceTracking\Events\UserSeenFromUnverifiedDevice
-    When an user is detected on a device not for the first time and the device is not flagged as verified
+...When an user is detected on a device not for the first time and the device is not flagged as verified

 ### Changelog